A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 Hanns glared at the passing ring while his hand tightened around his pistol.
 “The gods are hard to handle when they come blazing forth in their true power.”
 He stood, silent for a moment.
 “She’s here!” he said through gritted teeth.
 He drew his pistol before pointing to a nearby marble pillar.
 “Young lady!
 Hide behind that pillar and stay down.”

 Before she hid behind the pillar, she saw a sudden flurry of activity from the invaders.
-Their rifles clicked, the machine gun’s ammunition belt clinked, the anti-tank gun gave a mechanical growl as the crew adjusted its firing angle.
+Their rifles clicked, the machine gun’s ammunition belt clinked, the cannon gave a mechanical growl as the crew adjusted its firing angle.
 Even the SS soldier took cover.

 A stillness settled over the library broken only by the sound of a rising wind outside the building.
 Terra knelt on the ground behind the pillar, covering her ears with her hands.